 12:00 Buffet Lunch on the Tunupa Restaurant (Included vegetarian)

 15:00 Guided tour of the Ollantaytambo archeological site

 19:00 Arriving to Cusco.

-In the morning, we pick you up from your hotel to start the Sacred Valley tour from Cusco to Ollantaytambo, a lush agricultural region, created by the Urubamba River and an important source of food for the Incas that keep supplying the city of Cusco with a majority of its production until nowadays!
+In the morning, we pick you up from your hotel to start the Sacred Valley from Cusco, a lush agricultural region, created by the Urubamba River and an important source of food for the Incas that keep supplying the city of Cusco with a majority of its production until nowadays!

 After 1 and half hour driving, the first place we will visit is Pisaq.
 There we first visit its ruins of a large Incan city situated above the today´s Pisaq Town.
 Then, we descend by our bus to the modern Pisaq to visit its famous traditional handicraft market.

-At midday, we drive to Urubamba town, and have a buffet lunch in one of its lovely tourist restaurants offering traditional Andean cuisine, before continue the tour of Sacred Valley.
+At midday, we drive to Urubamba town, and have a buffet lunch in one of its lovely tourist restaurants offering traditional Andean cuisine, before continue the Sacred valley tours from Ollantaytambo

 In the afternoon we start returning to Cusco making a last stop to visit the archaeological site of Chinchero that served as an astronomical center and Moon worship during the Incas times.

 We reach Cusco around 7 pm.

 The fascinating Sacred Valley day tour has daily and special departures from the city of Cusco and can be the perfect complement to your visit to Machu Picchu.